mathLab/PINA/docs/source/_rst/tutorials/tutorial8/tutorial.rst

-Tutorial 8: Reduced order model (PODNN) for parametric problems
+Tutorial: Reduced order model (PODNN) for parametric problems
 ===============================================================

 The tutorial aims to show how to employ the **PINA** library in order to